jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

 6. When asked to save plots, enter `y` and provide a path (e.g., `./`) or `n`.
 This may take some time.
 7. When asked to create `.vox` files, enter `y`.
 8. The script will execute the full pipeline and generate `report.out`, `phantom_avgden.vox`, `phantom_ctden.vox`, and a `phantom_plots` directory in your current folder.

-Image depicting the program running on the terminal:

 ## Disclaimer